harrymkt/hguinav/demo/content/docs/partials/title.md

 keywords: [variable,config,content,writing]
 ---
 # Title Partial (title.html)
 You can use this partial to customize the title of any page.
-The site title will be appended after them.
+The site title will be appended after it.
 Use the `title` block to customize.
 - `titles`(slice): The titles made out of slice.

 ## Example